mehulagg/gitlab/doc/ci/environments/index.md

 >
 > - `stop_review` doesn't generate a dotenv report artifact, so it won't recognize the `DYNAMIC_ENVIRONMENT_URL` variable.
 Therefore you should not set `environment:url:` in the `stop_review` job.
 > - If the environment URL is not valid (for example, the URL is malformed), the system doesn't update the environment URL.
+> - If the script runs in `stop_review` exists in your repository only and therfore cannot use `GIT_STRATEGY: none`, configure [Pipelines for Merge Requests](/home/shinya/workspace/thin-gdk/services/rails/src/doc/ci/merge_request_pipelines/index.md) for these jobs.
+So that runners can fetch repository even after a feature branch is deleted.

 ### Configuring manual deployments